soundasleep/html2text/README.md

 ## Tests

 Some very basic tests are provided in the `tests/` directory.
-Run them with `composer install --dev && vendor/bin/phpunit`.
+Run them with `composer install && vendor/bin/phpunit`.

 ## Troubleshooting